 The plan comes from the opponent — the father plans to take his son out to eat, and to impress him with his wit.

-Every encounter in this story is a minor battle.
-Unlike in, say, a classic mythical structure, these battles don’t escalate.
-I mean, the battles don’t get worse.
+Every encounter in this story is a minor big struggle.
+Unlike in, say, a classic mythical structure, these big struggles don’t escalate.
+I mean, the big struggles don’t get worse.
 Each person reacts in basically the same way — avoidantly.
-But it is the cumulation of behaviours which make it seem to the son, and to us, like the battle is getting worse and worse.
+But it is the cumulation of behaviours which make it seem to the son, and to us, like the big struggle is getting worse and worse.

 There is no exact point when the son realises his father is terrible — rather, it’s a cumulation of things.
 Perhaps he could’ve forgiven his father if he was rude once.
 But Cheever gives us more than enough incidents to make the father’s terrible behaviour a pattern.